mapsync/scottsville-advisory/site/content/post/city-council-meeting-monday.md

 The first monthly council meeting of each month is held on the second Monday at noon and the second monthly council meeting is held on the fourth Monday at 6 PM.

-You can also can continue attending meetings by Zoom teleconference.
+You can also watch Live on YouTube by going to Allen County Scottsville United

-1. Go to zoom.us

-2. Click "Join Meeting"

-3. Meeting ID:  816 7330 1796

-4. Passcode:  145627